rabbitmq/rabbitmq-server/deps/rabbitmq_cli/README.md

 1. Create a new test file `test/egg_salad_command_test.exs`.

-2. In your new test file, define a module `EggSaladCommandTest` that runs tests against a function `EggSaladCommand.run`, `EggSaladCommand.validate` etc.
+2. In your new test file, define a module `RabbitMQ.CLI.Ctl.Commands.EggSaladCommandTest` that runs tests against command behaviour functions, e.g. `EggSaladCommand.run`, `EggSaladCommand.validate` etc.

 3. Create a new source file `test/egg_salad_command.exs`.

-4. In your new source file, define a module `EggSaladCommand` that implements the all the above mentioned methods.
+4. Implement the all the `RabbitMQ.CLI.CommandBehaviour` functions in the new module.

-See `src/status_command.ex` and `test/status_command_test.exs` for simple
+See `lib/rabbitmq/cli/ctl/commands/status_command.ex` and `test/status_command_test.exs` for simple
-examples of this format.
+examples.

-## License
+## Copyright and License

 The project is [licensed under the MPL](LICENSE-MPL-RabbitMQ), the same license as RabbitMQ.

+(c) Pivotal Software, Inc, 2016.